 A comprehrnsive study on more than 12,000 couples along with a review of 18 papers on happiness, life and relationship satisfaction concluded the following:

 “The “Journal of Personality and Social Psychology” showed that people who married experienced no greater well-being than when they were single.
 At best, they felt a bit more satisfied as newlyweds.
 But even this honeymoon effect declines over time.”

-Another multilevel analysis of 32 European countries showcases that the advantages of marriage are primarily tied to human interactions in general, and can occur independently from marriage.
+Another multilevel analysis of 32 European countries showcases that the advantages of marriage are primarily tied to deep human interactions in general, and can occur independently from marriage.

 “Researcher Elyakim Kislev looked at surveys administered in 32 European countries between 2002 and 2016.
 People reported on their marital status, as well as their social capital—the amount of social activities and social interactions they engaged in.
 In the survey, social interactions included meeting socially with friends, relatives, or work colleagues.
 They also reported on how happy they were on a scale from 1 to 10.